Currently about 10% of our daffodils are in bloom. Some warm weather and sunshine should bring out the full field soon!

 Please read this page carefully and see daffodil field rules at bottom of this page!

-Location: The Parsons Reserve is located just south of Russell’s Mills Village in Dartmouth, MA.
-Click here for a Google map which you can use to get driving directions to parking.
-Or use “50 Horseneck Road, Dartmouth, MA” as an address.
+Location: The Parsons Reserve is located just south of Russell’s Mills Village (50 Horseneck Rd) in Dartmouth, MA.
+Click here for a Google map.

-Parking: Parking is at the Russell’s Mills village Town Landing and is VERY limited – plan your visit accordingly (see “Crowds” above).
-The Dartmouth Police have prohibited all parking on the side of the road.
+Parking: Parking is at the Russell’s Mills village Town Landing and parallel parking is available on the side of Horseneck Rd.
 At the Town Landing, please do not block the boat ramp!
 Walk along the side of the tennis court (not along the side of the road) and use care when crossing the road!

-Trails: All trails are dirt and you will encounter hills, rocks, tree roots, and wet spots – appropriate sturdy footwear is recommended!
+Trails: All trails are dirt and you will encounter hills, rocks, tree roots, and wet spots – please wear appropriate footwear!
 We advise leaving your stroller in your car.
 Be aware that the northern entrance also has a fairly steep hill.
 The trail distance from northern entrance to daffodils is about 1/4 mile.
-Click here for a trail map.
+View a trail map here.

 Cost: We ask all non-members for a $2 per person to visit the daffodil field.
 These donations help us care for this special property.
 DNRT members and their guests (up to 6 at a time) can visit the daffodil field for no charge (members will receive a membership card to bring with them).
-DNRT members are also invited to a special members-only party at the daffodil field on Friday, April 21 (must RSVP to invitation).
 To support DNRT’s conservation work and become a member, click here.

 Rules: Our rules are intended to protect the natural resources of the Reserve and make the experience more pleasant for everyone.
 In addition to DNRT’s standard Reserve rules (found here), please: